Tips for Having a Happy, Healthy Marriage

 What do you think is the most important part of having a healthy marriage?

 You’ll want to read through my article Ways That You Are Killing the Passion in Your Marriage to really get into this topic more in regards to marriage.
-Money is a huge topic in marriage.
-Money decides who works and what kind of job each of you have, it dictates where you can live and at what level, and it even selects the timing for vacations, big purchases, and babies.
+Money is a huge topic in any situation.
+People take their money very seriously.
+Money decides who works and what kind of job each of you has, it dictates where you can live and at what level, and it even selects the timing for vacations, big purchases, and babies.
 This is not a discussion you will skirt for long without major consequences.

-However, when you talk about it, you can very easily come to a decision together that will make each of you happy.
+However, when you talk about it, you can very easily come to a decision together that will make each of you happy with a little effort.
 My husband and I went through a serious financial hardship a few years ago that took everything, our cars, our homes, our retirement funds, and even our credit and credit cards with it.
-Since then, we have paid off all of our debt, we have both finished our degrees, we are living in the most beautiful place in the world, in a nice house with two gorgeous labs, and we are working in careers we’ve always wanted.
-We are also trying to start a family.
+Since then, we have paid off all of our debt, we have both finished our degrees, we are living in the most beautiful place in the world, in a nice house with two gorgeous labs and two precious children, and we are working in careers we’ve always wanted.

 Without good communication, we never would have gotten to this place in our lives.